scala/docs.scala-lang/_overviews/scala3-book/methods-main-methods.md

 ---
-title: Main Methods
+title: main Methods
+type: section
 description: This page describes how 'main' methods and the '@main' annotation work in Scala 3.
-num: 45
+num: 12
-previous-page: higher-order-functions
+previous-page: methods-most
-next-page:
+next-page: methods-summary
 ---

-Scala 3 offers a new way to define programs that can be invoked from the command line: Adding an `@main` annotation to a method turns that method into an executable program:
+Scala 3 offers a new way to define programs that can be invoked from the command line: Adding a `@main` annotation to a method turns that method into an executable program:

 ```scala
 @main def hello = println("Hello, world")